intelliconnect/code-repository-monitor-mspowerplatform/README.md

 <img width="468" alt="Picture18" src="https://github.com/user-attachments/assets/2ddd08c2-2802-4061-a574-c5c49a91ebbc">

-As the test went successfully, you can now use it daily.
-Hope this makes your life easier!
+Since the test was successful, you can now start using it daily.

+We trust this will streamline your workflow and make things easier for you!

 **Ready to Transform your Business with Automation?** [**Get Started**](https://intelliconnectq.com/low-code-and-automation)